emcmanus/flashsdl/README.markdown

 Make sure you've properly built and installed FlashSDL by building the test application.
 Then try running your application's ./configure.
 You may have to manually alter the build file to successfully compile with Alchemy.

-Once you've successfully compiled without any errors, try linking the resuling SWC with the AS3 side of your application, built on `./src/`.
+Once you've successfully compiled, try linking the resuling SWC with the AS3 side of your application (which should be built on `./src/`).